amandafaig/workshop/worksheet_MAC.md

 Click `+ New Repository`.

-Name your repository myrepo, and check "Initialize this repository with a README"
+Name your repository (for example, "myrepo"), and check "Initialize this repository with a README"

 You can go and edit your readme if you want, but you don't have to.
 (It's a good idea to do it soon, however).